 The All Party Group works to ensure that learning disability issues remain a priority of the Assembly and NI Executive.
 The group helps to facilitate cross-party discussions and co-operation on matters that affect people with a learning disability and their families in NI.
 To bring together MLAs and the learning disability sector to facilitate co-ordination on learning disability issues inside the Assembly.
 To promote and support the rights of people with a learning disability within legislation, policy and service provision so that they and their families enjoy equal lives.

 The RQIA Report highlighted:

 - all trusts should evaluate the benefits and effectiveness of outcomes for adults with a learning disability of the various models of day care and day support.
 This should be reviewed by the HSC Board regionally in terms of their future commissioning plan for day care and day support services

 - an assessment of the activity and effectiveness of challenging behaviour teams should be undertaken by the commissioner.
 The outcome model used by the Northern Health and Social Care Trust should also be reviewed to see if it could be applied regionally

 - the commissioner should review the regional disparity in the uptake of direct payments and continue to monitor the consequences of trusts paying below the directed standard rate

 - the regional informatics group should consider and agree how best to capture information in a single unified regional IT solution, to ensure meaningful planning and consistency of reporting on learning disability.

-The next meeting is on Tuesday the 6th of December.
+The next meeting is on Tuesday 6 December 2016.